Sayan67/Youtube-uploader/readme.md

 ```

 4. Connect your mongoDb Database.

  i) Navigate to the server folder
-ii) change '<Your MongoDB instanse>' part with your MongoDB
+ii) Replace the part 'Your MongoDB instance' part with your MongoDB instance.
-instanse.
 For reference👉 https://www.section.io/engineering-education/nodejs-mongoosejs-mongodb/